niccokunzmann/niccokunzmann.github.io/dichtungen/_posts/2016-07-13-Upthinking.md

 Dm
 Your biggest enemy is not outside
 Gm                            F
-- It's what the Nazis thaught with delight.
+- It's what the Nazis taught with delight.
 A
 Your greatest enemy your biggest threat
    Gm                   F